This is a tale of the power we have as individuals and as a community to effect change.

 Chris Nelson

-A critically acclaimed writer, Chris has more than 30 years experience in delivering cutting edge media as a screenwriter, journalist, producer and filmmaker, exploring the intersection of the counterculture and the mainstream.
+A filmmaker and critically acclaimed writer, Chris has more than 30 years experience in delivering cutting edge media as a screenwriter, journalist and producer, exploring the intersection of the counterculture and the mainstream.
 He has written a groundbreaking documentary series and numerous bestselling books including Cold Water Souls, an anthropological journey in search of surfing’s pioneers.

 Demi Taylor

-As co-founder of Approaching Lines creative agency, Demi has spent the last two decades bringing to life the stories that matter in print, on-screen, in-person.
-She has written best-selling books on surf and travel and documentaries about youth culture’s pioneers.
-She works with brands, filmmakers and musicians as a consultant and producer and is the Director of London Surf / Film Festival
+Demi has spent the last two decades bringing to life the stories that matter in print, on-screen, in-person.
+She has written everything from best-selling books on surf and travel to documentaries about youth culture’s pioneers.
+As co-founder of Approaching Lines creative agency, she works with brands, filmmakers and musicians as a consultant and producer.